-Project TURN creates a learning environment in which incarcerated men and women and students from outside prison can learn alongside one another as classmates.
-We believe that lives are renewed by the transformation of our minds.
+Project TURN (Transform, Unlock, ReNew) creates a learning environment in which incarcerated men and women and students from outside prisons can learn alongside one another as classmates.
 Our classes balance academic training and personal spiritual development to offer a unique experience in which diverse students stretch their boundaries and enlarge their imaginations.

 Project TURN is a partnership between School for Conversion, state and federal prisons in North Carolina, Duke Divinity School, and community organizations.

 Read more about Project TURN here:

 - Sponsor a student or course - contact us to learn more

 - Make a one-time or recurring donation to help fund staff and supplies for this program